RedBrumbler/QuestPackageManager-Rust/README.md

+# Deprecation notice
+This version of qpm is deprecated, if you are looking for qpm for quest modding purposes you should get it from the new location at https://github.com/QuestPackageManager/QPM.CLI

 # QuestPackageManager-Rust

 QPM but rusty, this is a program that handles package downloading for quest modding, allowing modders to create packages to provide functionalities for mods.